FileCenter Pro vs. Windows Folders: What are the advantages of using FileCenter Pro over Managing Windows Folders?

 Read more ›

 If you’re thinking of going paperless, prepare to enter a world swarming with features.
 Which paperless features are important?
 Which aren’t?
+What features does the best document management software have?
 Ideally, you want to find a solution that meets your basic requirements but doesn’t burden you with a lot of expensive features you’ll never touch.

 From our experience interacting with clients, we find that the following are the most important features to most small businesses.
 These features should be considered “must haves” if you want to have a smooth and seamless transition to a paperless office.